pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 Luna's family found it weird that my name was Science—a constant reminder of an identity that no longer felt like myself.
 They preferred to call me Alma's child.
 Apart from Luna, I could barely talk to anyone.
 Luna continued to homeschool me just like my mom did, though we still didn't know who was teaching whom.
 The more I buried my face in books, the more foreign the world of human interaction.

 I would always be grateful to Luna for bringing me hundreds of books from the library.
 At least I didn't need to send her an email anymore.
-Not knowing how to cope with the loss of my mom, I punished myself by studying fields I would never have considered before.
+Not knowing how to cope with the loss of my mom, I punished myself by studying the fields I would never have considered before.
 Computer Science, Data Science, Forensic Science—each discipline became a shield, a way to keep me at a distance from my grief.
 I wasn't trying to find evidence of my mom's death being orchestrated.
 In truth, I was terrified of what such evidence might reveal.
 It was a puzzle I never wanted to solve.
 If mom had been in danger, was Luna also in danger?
 How could I protect her if I couldn't even talk to a stranger?
 I often locked myself in the room, pretending I was a plant; hoping in case of a further tragedy, nothing would hold me accountable.
 The deeper I dived into unfamiliar subjects, the more I could forget my life.

 Luna often offered to take me when she went out with her friends for a change of scenery.
 I always declined except for the first time.
 Her friends were really kind, their friendliness creating no pressure, demanding no expectation.
 Still, I felt perpetually uncomfortable around new people.
 Luna's parents, despite treating me as their own child, remained strangers to me.
 I would eat, sleep, read, and retreat—a parasitic ghost inhabiting their home.
 The guilt of my silence never left me, a constant reminder of my inability to connect.